bernardpeh/NestablePageBundle/README.md

-A Symfony bundle based on [nestablejs](https://github.com/BeFiveINFO/Nestable)
+This is a Symfony bundle based on [nestablejs](https://github.com/BeFiveINFO/Nestable)

-This is a demo reusable bundle as described in [sharing your bundle](http://practicalsymfony.com/chapter-18-sharing-your-bundle)
+The purpose of this bundle is to demonstrate the creation of a reusable bundle as described in [sharing your bundle](http://practicalsymfony.com/chapter-18-sharing-your-bundle)

-The techniques used in creating this bundle simply highlight the possibilities and things to consider when creating a reusable bundle.
+The techniques used in creating this bundle simply highlight the possibilities and things to consider when creating a extensible bundle.
 It does not mean it is the best practice.
 Note that I used the default crud and doctrine generator to create this bundle.

 The best way to get started is to install the demo bundle.
 The demo bundle (PageTestBundle) extends NestablePageBundle and has the controllers, entities and formtypes configured.
 Hack it to your liking!